phstc/sidekiq-statsd/README.md

 # @option options [String] :host ("localhost") The StatsD host.
 # @option options [String] :port ("8125") The StatsD port.
 ```

+If you have a [statsd instance](https://github.com/github/statsd-ruby) you can pass it through the `:statsd` option.
+If not you can pass the `:host` and `:port` to connect to statsd.

 ## Contributing